logdarkmatter/ES-2022-20224/lab7/README.md

 **Let's start** 🏁:
 1. With the same group you formed in the previous labs...
 2. In your Trello board in the previously created column "UML" create a new Trello card column named "Sequence Diagrams";
-3. Now you must design ..
-(TBD);
+3. Now you must design **3 method logic diagrams** that represent a specific CRUD operation in or system;
+    * CRUD examples:
+        * Search data like Clients, Reservations, trips, etc;
+        * Save or Upadate data like clients, reservations, trips etc;
+        * Delete data like client, reservations, trips, etc.
+4. Please ensure that in our 3 diagrams you have enough Lifelines (e.g: 4); Self Messages to represent functions in certain object, and fragments like alt or loop.
-4. After concluding your diagrams, export them as a PNG and import the image into our new card "Sequence Diagrams".
+5. After concluding your diagrams, export them as a PNG and import the image into our new card "Sequence Diagrams".

 **Tools**